KxSystems/docs/docs/ref/dotq.md

 Syntax: `.Q.hg x`

-Where `x` is a URL as a symbol atom, returns as a list of strings the result of an HTTP[S] GET query.
+Where `x` is a URL as a symbol atom or (since V3.6) a string, returns as a list of strings the result of an HTTP[S] GET query.
 (Since V3.4)

 ```q
 q).Q.hg`:http://www.google.com
 q)count a:.Q.hg`:http:///www.google.com